quentinguitard/idea-box/README.md

 # idea-box

-In process.
+Personal Project : Idea Box

-Simple app using and api made with Symfony and front end with Reactjs.
+Simple app using and api made with Symfony and front end with React.js.
 The app tracks submited ideas.
 You can vote up and down on ideas.